jsiek/arete/notes.md

 [ ] compile to LLVM?

-[X] constant declaration: const front = 0;
+[X] remove machinery for temporaries, allocate and return pointers a la Val [X] constant declaration: const front = 0;
 [X] remove uses of interp in machine
 [X] primitive `len` operator for arrays (and pointers)